Layne worked as a wildlife rehabilitator and medical intern for several years before becoming a licensed veterinary technician (LVT).

-How to Become a Veterinary Technician: Tips From an RVT
+How to Become an RVT and Work With Animals Professionally

 With a little research, you will find various names for veterinarian technicians that have become licensed, registered, or certified.
 These titles are as follows: